tolitius/monr/README.md

  :id               ;; an ID of a monitor (i.e. "nano orchestra") }
 ```
-Hence if you want to controll the rate yourself, you just need an ":inc-count" function that can be called every time a operation
+Hence if you want to controll the rate yourself, you just need an ":inc-count" function that can be called every time an operation
 is made.
 The reason it can be handy to do that vs. just a "rate" macro, is that this allows to have a handle to the actual monitor
 and other things such as the latest rate.